All Episodes

 They were raising money here in the United States to provide funding to Hamas.

-And did we ever track down and and get irrefutable evidence, incontrovertible evidence that in fact they did that?
+And did we ever track down and get irrefutable evidence, incontrovertible evidence that in fact they did that?

 Yes, that was the 102 verdicts, guilty verdicts of five individuals who were affiliated with the Holy Land Foundation organization in November of 2008.

-Your job was to help identify people, groups with terror links post-9-11.
+Your job was to help identify people, groups, with terror links post-9-11.

 Is that true?